jenkinsci/kobiton-integration-plugin/README.md

 - `KOBITON_USERNAME`: Your Kobiton username.
 - `KOBITON_API_KEY`: Your Kobiton API key.

-You will need to use these environment variables to set the desired capabilities in your script, for example:
+You will need to use these environment variables to set the desired capabilities in your script.
+Bellow is an example:

 ```javascript
 const username = process.env.KOBITON_USERNAME